 Lockwood homes have a wonderful reputation for being low maintenance and easy to clean.
 There are a few simple steps below you can take to care for your Lockwood, as you would with any home. and especially such a large investment.
-You can also download a .pdf on general maintenance here.

 When you clean the exterior aluminium, do not forget window and door frames and the corner profiles of the home or building.